YBHwang/clova-developer-guide/en-KR/CIC/References/CIC_API.md

 ```
 {% endraw %}

-## Sending events {#SendEvent}
+## Sending event messages {#SendEvent}

 ```
 POST /v1/events
 ```

-Clients use event messages to send user voice requests or the current client state to CIC.
+Send event messages to send user voice requests or the current client state to CIC.
 Events are sent as HTTP requests and an HTTP response is returned containing directive messages.
-For more information, see [Sending events](/CIC/Guides/Interact_with_CIC.md#SendEvent) and [Handling directive messages](/CIC/Guides/Interact_with_CIC.md#HandleDirective).
+For more information, see [Sending event messages](/CIC/Guides/Interact_with_CIC.md#SendEvent) and [Handling directive messages](/CIC/Guides/Interact_with_CIC.md#HandleDirective).

 ### Request header